Live Virus Vaccines: Examples, Advantages, and More

 A live virus vaccine contains a live, weakened (attenuated) virus that helps your body develop an immune response without you developing symptoms of the disease it is intended to prevent.
+Examples include the oral polio, MMR, chickenpox, and smallpox vaccine.

 The live vaccine relies on this weakened virus to “teach” your immune system to recognize the specific disease-causing pathogen and launch a defensive attack if it encounters it again.
 Many vaccines of this type give you lifelong immunity with only one or two doses.